spring-jdbc-crud/simplejdbcmapper/README.md

  // See logging section for details to view the SQL

- // See troubleshooting section if you have issues with the initial setup.
+ // See troubleshooting section if you have issues.

  // Thats all folks.
 Happy coding!!!
  ```